Who is this article for?

 Create policies for retaining files to be used in legal holds.

-Enter text to search for users, devices, organizations, servers, and destinations in your Code42 environment.
+Search appears in the upper-right when you open the Administration menu.
+Enter text to search for users, devices, and organizations in your Code42 environment.
 You can enter a full or partial first or last name, email address, device guid, device name, or organization name.

 Matching results appear below the search text box.
 Click any result to view the relevant details.